David-The-Programmer/create-go-backend/README.md

 2. The go module path
     Please read the go documentation on specifying the [go module path](https://go.dev/doc/modules/managing-dependencies#naming_module).

+3. The go version
+    Only the version number needs to be entered.
+    For e.g, `1.17` or `1.21.7`
+    All go release versions can be found [here](https://go.dev/doc/devel/release).

 ## Using docker (optional)

 Once the project is generated, the `Dockerfile` and `compose.yml` files can be deleted if usage of docker is not required.